mrudden/super-staticgen-3/README.md

 Markdown==3.1

 ## How to use
+1. git clone this repository to your computer
-1. Create markdown files in the "input_files" folder
+2. Create markdown files (one per page you want) in the "input_files" folder
-2. Run "super-staticgen-3.py"
+3. Run "super-staticgen-3.py"
-3. Publish output from the "public" folder.
+4. Publish output from the "public" folder.

+## Templates
+* Located in config/template
+* Currently there's only a base.html template that draws from some bootstrap examples